 Silver City Ghost Town is an open-air museum located in Bodfish, California featuring old historic houses.
-There are about 20 different western-style buildings preserved at the Silver City Ghost Town from the local area and all are at least 100 years old.
+There are about 20 different Western-style buildings preserved at the Silver City Ghost Town from the local area and all are at least 100 years old!

 We were visiting Lake Isabella in the winter but due to the cold weather, there wasn’t that much that we could see and do in the area especially outdoors.
-The Silver City Ghost Town seemed like a quick fun attraction to visit that’s open and accessible all year long.
+The Silver City Ghost Town seemed like a quick fun attraction that’s open and accessible all year long.

 How To Get There

 Silver City Ghost Town is located in Bodfish on the outskirts of Lake Isabella.